Road to Emmaus appearance: The journey to Emmaus

 The two followers were walking along the road, heading to Emmaus, deep in solemn and serious discussion, when Jesus met them.
 They could not recognize Jesus and saw him as a stranger.
 In Homilies on the Gospels (Hom.
 23), Gregory the Great says:

 Jesus let them tell about their anxieties and pains; he let them grieve and mourn by expressing the root causes.
-Jesus emphatically listened to them, who poured out their crises and doubts, and used scriptures so that they could better understand "suffering and glory".
+Jesus empathically listened to them, who poured out their crises and doubts, and used scriptures so that they could better understand "suffering and glory".
 During the journey to Emmaus, according to Alfred McBride, Jesus patiently guided the two disciples "from hopelessness to celebration" and also intended to nourish the two disciples' faith to such an extent that they can see "his real presence in the breaking of the bread".

 From a pastoral perspective, John Mossi writes that meditating upon the "Emmaus Pilgrimage" may help one when experiencing one's own "dark nights".
 During such course of action, according to Mossi, one should realize that Jesus compassionately walks as a friend on one's own journey, empathetically listens one's sorrows and hesitations, and spends quality time accompanying one goes through the process of inner healing.